Hong Kong | 12 - 14 March 2019

 Prior to this, he worked for Jones Lang LaSalle in France where he was responsible for valuation and value related advisory for a large number of English and non-English speaking institutional investors, corporate clients and developers.
 Work included regular pan European advisory work across France, Belgium, Germany, Switzerland, Italy, Poland and Hungary.

 Educated at the London School of Economics (LSE), with a BSc in Economics, Nicholas went on to study for a Masters (MA) in Town and Country Planning from the University of Sheffield and a postgraduate diploma (PGDip) in Surveying from the University of Reading.
-He is a Fellow of the Royal Institute of Chartered Surveyors (FRICS).
+He is a Fellow of the Royal Institute of Chartered Surveyors (FRICS) and is currently the Chairman of the British Chamber of Commerce in China.

 Sylvia has 20 years of experience spanning business operations, finance and real estate.
 Sylvia is the Head of Asset Value Creation and Management for Capitaland, one of the largest developer in Asia Pacific.
 Sylvia is responsible for transforming its commercial portfolio to be ready for the future of work - developing, strategizing and implementing new space mixes and solutions for tenants.
 Prior to Capitaland, Sylvia led the Asia Pacific Occupier Consulting business for JLL with a team of 30 consultants across 8 cities.
 Sylvia was also instrumental in the development of JLL’s business intelligence and technology innovation offerings to clients.